By Hilary Burg

 Even better, if you’re visiting from one of our neighboring states, you won’t have to travel far to discover Wisconsin cities making a name for themselves in a blossoming local food scene.
 Hop in the car, head over the border and check out these Wisconsin destinations to fuel your inner foodie.

 Just 20 miles east of the Twin Cities you’ll find Hudson, a quaint and inviting town located along the banks of the St. Croix River.
 The streets of Hudson’s historic downtown district are bursting with small town charm, and lined with shops and restaurants boasting big flavors.

-Bricks Neapolitan Pizza serves up fantastic Neapolitan style pies with unique toppings, Winzer Stube offers an extensive menu of authentic German fare and Stone Tap’s fresh Wisconsin cheese curds come with a side of blueberry BBQ sauce.
+Bricks Neapolitan Pizza serves up fantastic Neapolitan style pies with unique toppings and Winzer Stube offers an extensive menu of authentic German fare.
+Fried chorizo stuffed olives and grilled Ahi ceviche are favorties from Pedro's del Este's Spanish, Latin and Cuban inspired small plates menu.
 Prepare to be pleasantly surprised by this river town, whose up-and-coming food scene is sure to leave you satisfied.

 Insider Tip: Enjoy some entertainment with your meal at Urban Olive and Vine, a downtown wine bar and café hosting live music in a cozy, casual atmosphere.

 A scenic drive north along the shores of Lake Michigan leads you to Kenosha, a perfect lakeside getaway from the hustle and bustle of city life.
 Just north of Chicago, Kenosha offers an eclectic mix of restaurants and bars serving creative food in an environment both accessible and affordable.